What is the difference between ASL and Signed Exact English?

 Do you accept purchase orders?

 Send a complete purchase order to:Signing Online, LLC

 Mason, MI 48854

-Be sure to include a contact name and email address with the students name, email address, and course levels required.
+Be sure to include a contact name and email address with the students name (for certificate of completion), email address, and course levels required.

 Do you offer block enrollments?